Ukraine

 Reconstruction and Rehabilitation of Health Facilities

-Since 2022, 2,044 Ukrainian health facilities have been damaged or destroyed.
-In collaboration with the Ministry of Health and local health authorities, Project HOPE has prioritized the rehabilitation of 17 health and social facilities in Kyiv, Chernihiv, Kharkiv, Kherson, Dnipro, and Sumy oblasts,which will continue to support hundreds of thousands of people for years to come.
+Since 2022, thousands of Ukrainian health facilities have been damaged or destroyed.
+In collaboration with the Ministry of Health and local health authorities, Project HOPE has rehabilitated 21 health and social facilities in Kyiv, Chernihiv, Kharkiv, Kherson, Dnipro, Mykolaiv, and Sumy oblasts, allowing health workers and care providers to support thousands of Ukrainians for years to come.

 Our History in Ukraine